 In the navigation menu, click Cloud SQL Studio.

-In the Explorer pane, next to Data Agents, click View actions.
+In the Explorer pane, next to Context sets, click View actions.

-In Agent name, provide a unique agent name.
-The agent name is case-sensitive and can contain letters, numbers, hyphens, and underscores.
+In Context set name, provide a unique context set name.
+The context set name is case-sensitive and can contain letters, numbers, hyphens, and underscores.

 Optional.
-In Agent description, add a description for your agent.
+In Context set description, add a description for your context set.

 Click Create.

-After creating an agent, follow the steps in Build contexts using Gemini CLI to create an agent context file.
-You can then edit your agent to upload the context file.
+After creating a context set, follow the steps in Build contexts using Gemini CLI to create a context set file.
+You can then edit your context set to upload the context set file.

-To edit a data agent, perform the following steps:
+To edit a context set, perform the following steps:

 In the Cloud de Confiance console, go to the Cloud SQL page.